|Abstract submission opens||October 2018|

-Requirements: Nutrition 2018 abstract submissions must include unpublished, original research and be submitted through the Nutrition 2018 abstract submission website.
+Requirements: Nutrition 2019 abstract submissions must include unpublished, original research and be submitted through the Nutrition 2019 Abstract Submission website.
 Multiple abstracts can be submitted by the same presenting author but must address different research.
 All abstracts must be submitted in English with accurate grammar and spelling suitable for publication.
 Authors are expected to comply with the Nutrition 2019 Scientific Integrity Policy for Submission of Abstracts.

-Award Competitions and Travel Funding Opportunities: Based on academic level, presenting authors may apply for award competitions and travel funding opportunities during abstract submission.
-Notifications will be sent to selected individuals in April 2018.
+Award Competitions and Travel Funding Opportunities: Based on academic level and ASN membership status, presenting authors may apply for award competitions and travel funding opportunities during abstract submission.
+Notifications will be sent to selected individuals in April 2019.

-Revisions: Revisions can be made through the Nutrition 2018 abstract submission website through January 18, 2018.
+Revisions: Revisions can be made through the Nutrition 2019 Abstract Submission website through January 18, 2019.
 Please proofread abstract submissions carefully because edits will not be made by ASN staff.
 Abstracts will be published verbatim using the text and information provided during abstract submission.

-Acceptance and Programming Notification: Presenting authors will be notified of abstract acceptance and programming by e-mail on or before March 23, 2018.
-This notification will indicate if the abstract will be presented as a poster or oral session.
+Acceptance and Programming Notification: Presenting authors will be notified of abstract acceptance on March 1, 2019 and of abstract programming details (presentation type/date/time/location) on March 29, 2019.
 Please make sure your e-mail settings will allow emails from email@example.com and firstname.lastname@example.org to insure important program information gets through your SPAM filters.

-Withdrawals: Requests to withdraw an abstract must be sent to Michelle Crispino by e-mail at email@example.com by March 15, 2019.
+Withdrawals: Requests to withdraw an abstract must be sent to ASN by e-mail at email@example.com by March 15, 2019.
 All accepted abstracts will be published unless the abstract is officially withdrawn by this date.